vRuShIl13/The_Poker_Game/readMe.txt

 A human player plays against the cpu (the cpu is of 2 types 1. dumb 2. professional)

 Amazing graphic display of the table and the cards.
 Amazing project to work on.

-How to run JUnitTests:

- * i have provided the jar file in my zipped folder
- => To run the tests, first compile the JUnitTests.java file using the command "javac -cp .:junit-platform-console-standalone-1.6.0.jar JUnitTests.java"
- => Then run the tests using the command "java -jar junit-platform-console-standalone-1.6.0.jar --class-path . --scan-class-path"

 Note: To change the cpu type to and fro dumbAI and WhizzAI:
 	1. Go to the GameLogic.java file